 The authorized number of allotted vacation positions can be exceeded if approved by the Chief or designee.
-There will be no fewer than 36 suppression vacation slots per day except under a declared emergency.
+Beginning October 26, 2022, there will be no fewer than 38 suppression vacation slots per day except under a declared emergency.
+Beginning Fiscal Year 2024 and for the remainder of this Agreement, the number of vacation slots will be no fewer than 40.
 Floating days shall not be included in this number.